EU-ECDC/PooledPrevalence/README.md

 number of laboratory test to perform `w.max`), the expected (maximal) prevalence, and by the possible reduction in sensitivity due to an excessive number of samples in the same pool (`s.max`).
-This number depends from a number of factor (the pathogen, the sensitivity of the test, the laboratory infrastructure and technique), therefore it needs to be decided after appropriate local validation tests.
-A good starting point for validation is between 10 and 20 pools per size.
+This number depends from a number of factors (the pathogen, the sensitivity of the test, the laboratory infrastructure and technique), therefore it needs to be decided after appropriate local validation tests.
+A good starting point for validation is between 10 and 20 samples per pool.

 In the following example we investigate the possible designs for a study with a maximal pool size of 15 and maximal number of tests and